Revision map

 1

-Which topic caused the most lost marks last time?
+Which topic caused the most lost marks last time, and did I actually repair the step that caused it?

 2